const-ae/treelabel/README.md

 - Assign cell types to cells based on the expression profile.
-Use any of the many available automatic cell type scoring tools (see for [this](https://github.com/seandavi/awesome-single-cell?tab=readme-ov-file#cell-type-identification-and-classification) list for a selection) or do it manually using clustering plus marker gene expression.
+Use any of the many available automatic cell type scoring tools (see for [this](https://github.com/seandavi/awesome-single-cell?tab=readme-ov-file#cell-type-identification-and-classification) list for some suggestions) or do it manually using clustering plus marker gene expression.
 - Automatically harmonize cell type labels from different references (e.g., figure out that the `NK cells` from one dataset correspond to the `Natural killer cells` from another).
-You will probably have to do this manually.
+You have to do this manually.
 There is an example further down in the README.
 - Provide the optimal cell type tree.
 You will probably want to define the tree for your analysis depending on the annotations available to you.
 As a reference, look at the [cell ontology